-It is obvious that with the rising hacking and online fraud in the online world, the privacy and security of users/customers is indeed required.
-With the outcome of chrome’s decision, users will have more sites to have Secure message appeared on browser’s address bar.
-It will assure them as well boost website credibility.
-In long run, it will lead to more profit with a high volume of customers.
+It is obvious that with the rising hacking and online fraud in the online world, the privacy and security of users/customers are indeed required.
+With the outcome of chrome’s decision, users will have more sites to have a Secure message appear on the browser’s address bar.
+It will assure them as well as boost website credibility.
+In the long run, it will lead to more profit with a high volume of customers.

 At present, Chrome is having 68% of Android and Windows traffic encrypted while 78% of Chrome OS and Mac traffic is passed through encrypted channels.
 Moreover, 81 out of 100 sites use HTTPS by default.

-Google’s Lighthouse app that includes verification of HTTPS settings of websites.
-Developers can do Mixed content audits in the latest Node CLI version of Lighthouse, this tool assist developers to find which resources a website loads using HTTP, and which resources are ready to be updated.
+Google’s Lighthouse app includes verification of HTTPS settings of websites.
+Developers can do Mixed content audits in the latest Node CLI version of Lighthouse, this tool assists developers to find which resources a website loads using HTTP, and which resources are ready to be updated.

-In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificate so, SSL certificates will now be available only for 2 years from March 1, 2018.
-It will help business to refresh their security with latest SSL updates and assess their SSL status on a regular interval.
+In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificates so, SSL certificates will now be available only for 2 years from March 1, 2018.
+It will help the business to refresh their security with the latest SSL updates and assess their SSL status at a regular interval.